containerd/nydus-snapshotter/docs/configure_nydus.md

 If no `kubeconfig_path` is specified, snapshotter searches kubeconfig files from `$KUBECONFIG` or `~/.kube/config`.

 Please note that kubeconfig-based authentication requires additional privilege (i.e. kubeconfig to list/watch secrets) to the node.
-And this doesn't work if `kubelet` retrieve credentials from somewhere not API server (e.g. [credential provider](https://kubernetes.io/docs/tasks/kubelet-credential-provider/kubelet-credential-provider/)).
+And this doesn't work if `kubelet` retrieves credentials from somewhere not API server (e.g. [credential provider](https://kubernetes.io/docs/tasks/kubelet-credential-provider/kubelet-credential-provider/)).
+For that use case, see the kubelet credential provider section below.

 #### use ServiceAccount